rickosborne/skyline/story/iaso/168-power-wall.md

 > The metal door in front of you looks plain and inert to the naked eye.
 > Through the Focus, you can see a bright blue ring, with one quadrant in an even brighter pink, glowing in the center.
 >
-> As you read out to touch the ring, it subtly glows brighter in anticipation.
+> As you reach out to touch the ring, it subtly glows brighter in anticipation.
 > Your hand passes through it, doing nothing.
-> Making as if to grasp the pink area, you make a turning motion, like a door handle.
+> Making as if to grasp the pink area, you make a turning motion, like a door knob.
 > The pink quadrant spins to follow the motion.
 > The entire ring solidifies to a cyan before flashing out, and the door opens.